estensen/fpaxos/README.md

 # FPaxos
-An implementation of Flexible Paxos made to test throughput and latency at leader failure
+A (naive) implementation of Flexible Paxos made to test throughput and latency at leader failure

 # Getting Started
+## Prerequisites
+- Python 3
+- pip3

 ## Installing
 ```
-brew install python
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 ## Setup
-Paxos is here configured to run with 5 nodes
+Paxos is here configured to run with 5 nodes locally If you want to run it in the cloud change the IP addresses in `config.py`

 Run `python main.py` in 5 separate terminal windows and us a unique identifier (A-E) for each window

-Run `python client.py` in another terminal window and select the node you want to connect to
+Run `python client.py` in another terminal window.
+It will connect to all the nodes and send an increasingly amount of messages.

-## Client commands
-1. buy numOfTickets
-2. show
-	- First line: State of state machine
-	- Following lines show committed logs